PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Most likely, just the metals."

 "Good, 'cause there's a couple of things it would be nice to have," Boltac said as he searched the wreckage of the room.
-After a few moments, he held up a half-chewed, heavy wool, glove.
+After a few moments, he held up a half-chewed, heavy wool glove.
 "I suppose the other one is too much to ask for.
 See if you can find a wand, or the sack."

 Samga held up a shredded mass of fabric that had once been a magic sack.
 "You mean this?"

 "Ah crap," said Boltac.
 He took the burlap from Samga and examined it carefully.
 The torn shred contained nothing.
 Boltac turned it over and then over again.
 As he folded and unfolded it, something fell out onto  the floor.
 It was a small, lacquered box.
 "Enh.
 Well, it's better than nuttin'," said Boltac as he tucked the box inside his tunic.
-Well, if that's all we got, it looks like we'll be doing this the hard way, unless..."
+"If that's all we got, it looks like we'll be doing this the hard way, unless..."
 Boltac looked around the room at the sleeping Orcs and their bloated bellies.
 "You know Samga, there was a lot of gold in that sack of mine.
 An awful lot.
 Did they eat all of it?"

 "They kept eating until there was nothing left to eat," Samga said with a shrug.